How We Handle of Advanced Obstetrics

 From advanced prenatal testing to genetic counseling, the experts at Seton Center for Advanced Obstetrics offer a comprehensive range of services for women experiencing complicated and high-risk pregnancies.
 Our highly trained obstetricians and maternal-fetal medicine specialists care for hundreds of women with unexpected pregnancy issues, meaning you can rest easy at TriHealth.

-In addition, our partnership with Good Samaritan Hospital’s Special Care Obstetrics Unit and Level III Neonatal Intensive Care Unit, as well as our involvement in the Fetal Care Center of Cincinnati, means that your baby will receive the same patient-centered care that you do.
+In addition, our partnership with Good Samaritan Hospital’s Special Care Obstetrics Unit and Level III Neonatal Intensive Care Unit, as well as our involvement in the Cincinnati Children’s Fetal Care Center, means that your baby will receive the same patient-centered care that you do.

 Your unique family history may give your maternal-fetal medicine specialists clues regarding medical conditions that you or your baby could be at risk of developing during your pregnancy.
 The Seton Center provides the following comprehensive testing for women who are facing complicated pregnancies or whose babies are at risk for birth or chromosomal abnormalities: